This Plan has been prepared by the Friends of Easter Craiglockhart Hill.

 There is little information that would help wheelchair users or people with disability or visual difficulties.

 There are not enough Notice Boards.
-The existing ones hold only 3 A4 sheets and several are broken.
+The existing ones can hold only three A4 sheets and several are broken.

-There is little interpretation signage – one exception is the Social History Board designed and installed by the Friends Group.
+There is little interpretation signage – two exceptions are the Relief Map at the Craiglockhart Terrace entrance and the Social History Board at the foot of the pond – both designed, installed and maintained by the Friends Group.

 Despite a few finger posts, directional signage is poor.
 First-time visitors to the Local Nature Reserve often have difficulty in navigating around the site.